-Find the meaning to common, and not so common terms in this broad ranging glossary.
-Covering a diversity of Music related terminology including Music Technology, Music Theory, Music Law, Acoustics, and Electronics, the Songstuff Glossary is an ever-growing collection.
+Find the meaning to common, and not so common terms and concepts in this broad-ranging music industry glossary.
+Covering a diversity of Music related terminology including Music Business, Music Technology, Music Theory, Music Law, Acoustics, and Electronics, the Songstuff Glossary is an ever-growing collection.
 Everything from Absorption to Zero Level.

 We’re continually adding new descriptions, so if you have a suggested description please Contact Songstuff.

 Glossary items are listed in alphabetical order.
 Please use the navigation block below to browse the glossary items.